Robust estimation of polyserial correlation coefficients: A density power divergence approach: Abstract

 \section{Abstract}

 The association between a continuous and an ordinal variable is commonly modeled through the polyserial correlation model.
 However, this model, which is based on a partially-latent normality assumption, may be misspecified in practice, due to, for example (but not limited to), outliers or careless responses.
-We demonstrate that the typically used maximum likelihood (ML) estimator is highly susceptible to such misspecification: One single observation not generated by partially-latent normality can suffice to produce arbitrarily poor estimates.
+The typically used maximum likelihood (ML) estimator is highly susceptible to such misspecification: One single observation not generated by partially-latent normality can suffice to produce arbitrarily poor estimates.
 As a remedy, we propose a novel estimator of the polyserial correlation model designed to be robust against the adverse effects of observations discrepant to that model.
-The estimator achieves robustness by implicitly downweighting such observations; the ensuing weights constitute a useful tool for pinpointing potential sources of model misspecification.
-We show that the proposed estimator generalizes ML and is consistent as well as asymptotically Gaussian.
+The estimator leverages \emph{density power divergence estimation} to achieve robustness by implicitly downweighting such observations; the ensuing weights constitute a useful tool for pinpointing potential sources of model misspecification.
+The proposed estimator generalizes ML and is consistent as well as asymptotically Gaussian.
 As price for robustness, some efficiency must be sacrificed, but substantial robustness can be gained while maintaining more than~98\% of ML efficiency.
 We demonstrate our estimator's robustness and practical usefulness in simulation experiments and an empirical application in personality psychology where our estimator helps identify outliers.
 Finally, the proposed methodology is implemented in free open-source software.

 \textsc{Keywords:} Polyserial correlation, model misspecification, robust estimation, mixed data, careless responding